hashicorp/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 * `object_lock_configuration` - (Optional) A configuration of [S3 object locking](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html) (documented below)

 ~> **NOTE:** You cannot use `acceleration_status` in `cn-north-1` or `us-gov-west-1`

-The `website` object supports the following:

-* `index_document` - (Required, unless using `redirect_all_requests_to`) Amazon S3 returns this index document when requests are made to the root domain or any of the subfolders.
-* `error_document` - (Optional) An absolute path to the document to return in case of a 4XX error.
-* `redirect_all_requests_to` - (Optional) A hostname to redirect all website requests for this bucket to.
-Hostname can optionally be prefixed with a protocol (`http://` or `https://`) to use when redirecting requests.
-The default is the protocol that is used in the original request.
-* `routing_rules` - (Optional) A json array containing [routing rules](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-websiteconfiguration-routingrules.html)
-describing redirect behavior and when redirects are applied.

 The `CORS` object supports the following: